 - 1.1.
-Pegasus Group has been appointed by Taiyo Power & Storage Limited (herein referred to as "the applicant") to prepare a Planning Statement for a proposed Non-EIA utility-scale solar and battery storage facility ("the proposed development") on land fronting the A484 and Swansea Road (B4560) at Gowerton, Swansea ("the application site").
-The proposed development will deliver a host of landscape, biodiversity, soil and hydrological enhancements, including measures to strengthen habitat connectivity through this part of the valley, the creation of green buffer zones and public right of ways improvements. - 1.2.
-The proposed development is called 'Parc Solar Caenewydd'.
-By virtue of its potential generating capacity, which stands at 44.45MWp DC [Megawatts peak], the proposed development constitutes a Development of National Significance ("DNS").
-Therefore, instead of applying to the Local Planning Authority for Planning Permission, the application will be made to the Planning and Environment Decision Wales (PEDW).
+This Planning Statement has been prepared by Pegasus Group on behalf of Taiyo Power & Storage Limited (herein referred to as "the applicant") and forms part of a suite of documents supporting a planning application for Development of National Significance for the construction, operation, management and subsequent decommissioning of a co-located solar farm and battery storage facility on land fronting the A484 and Swansea Road (B4560) at Gowerton, Swansea ("the application site").
+The proposed development will deliver a host of landscape, biodiversity, soil and hydrological enhancements, including measures to strengthen habitat connectivity through this part of the valley, the creation of green buffer zones and public right of ways improvements.
+The proposed development is called 'Parc Solar Caenewydd'. - 1.2.
+By virtue of its potential export capacity, which stands at 44.45MWp DC [Megawatts peak], the proposed development constitutes a Development of National Significance ("DNS").
+Therefore, instead of applying to the Local Planning Authority for Planning Permission, the application is made to the Planning and Environment Decision Wales (PEDW).
 The application process is managed by PEDW on behalf of the Welsh Minister. - 1.3.
-This Planning Statement is being published to accompany a second phase of statutory preapplication consultation carried out under Articles 8 and 9 of the Development of National Significance (Procedure) (Wales) Order 2016.
-The first phase of statutory consultation was carried out between June and August 2023.
-The application is now undertaking a full reconsultation in the light of the changes introduced to the planning application boundary and development description.
+A site location plan is provided at Appendix 1.